BertZZ/CV/README.md

 #### Teamwork

-I have been working in teams for the last 5-6 weeks whilst at Makers Academy.
+I have been working in teams for a lot whilst at Makers Academy.
 During one of the team project weeks at Makers academy my team said that I was able to keep them on track by advocating sticking to the XP values we are taught in the course.
 Also during my final project we communicated very effectivly to build a clone of PacMan in 2 weeks with no frameworks or Libraries.
 That Repo can be found here: [Project BYO-Man](https://github.com/BertZZ/project_byoman) and a live demo of the game can be found [here](https://project-byo-man.herokuapp.com/)

 #### Quick to Learn new Skills